-Tokio Marine & Nichido has in place a document inspection system to check for any expression (including illustrations) or wording undesirable from the perspective of human rights in its advertisements for customers as well as in its daily business operations.
+Tokio Marine & Nichido has in place a document inspection system to check for any expression (including illustrations, photos and videos) or wording undesirable from the perspective of human rights in its advertisements and insurance soliciting documents for customers as well as in its daily business operations.
 The system also performs a check to make sure the company does not obtain unnecessary personal information.
+Moreover, we have established a system to appropriately report and respond by prescribing rules for handling cases of discrimination events that are discovered or encountered and making these known internally.